Prev/jikji/README.md

 ```

 After template is rendered by jinja, `jikji` read rendered file and generate static web site.
 Template files used in static page are also rendered with `jinja`.
-Data written in `context` tag will be injected in process of rendering.
+Data written on `context` tag will be injected in process of rendering.